Sunscreen Resource Center

 Who needs sunscreen?

 Everyone.
-Sunscreen use can help prevent skin cancer by protecting you from the sun’s harmful ultraviolet rays.
+Sunscreen use can help prevent skin cancer by protecting you from the sun’s harmful ultraviolet (UV) rays.
 Anyone can get skin cancer, regardless of age, gender or race.
-In fact, it is estimated that one in five Americans will develop skin cancer in their lifetime.1,2
+In fact, it is estimated that one in five Americans will develop skin cancer in their lifetime.1 Sunscreen can also help prevent premature skin aging, such as wrinkles and age spots, caused by too much unprotected UV exposure.
+2,3

 What sunscreen should I use?

-The American Academy of Dermatology recommends everyone use sunscreen that offers the following:
+The American Academy of Dermatology recommends that everyone use sunscreen that offers the following:

 Broad-spectrum protection (protects against UVA and UVB rays)